JiahaoChen1/jiahaochen1.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Jiahao Chen, a first 2nd year PhD student at Renmin University of China.
+Hi, I’m Jiahao Chen, a 2nd year PhD student at Renmin University of China.
 I got my bachelor degree and master degree in Harbin Institute of Technology.
 My research interests are focused on Long-tailed learning, Representation Learning, and their application.

 A data-driven personal website
 ======